 The garden, which served as the setting of Laura and Harry's engagement party in La La Land, is equally as elegant, with its emerald swimming pool, verdant lawn, and stylish secret sidebar concealed in the garage.

-The 1.96-acre estate is currently listed for $8,495,000 with Sally Forster Jones & Joshua Smith of Compass.
+The 1.96-acre estate is currently listed for $8,495,000 with Sally Forster Jones (opens in new tab) & Joshua Smith (opens in new tab) of Compass (opens in new tab).
 In their discussion of the home, Joshua praised the timeless aesthetic of the architectural splendor, sharing: 'Although I appreciate some of the new construction in and around Los Angeles, our city, and especially Pasadena has such a storied past with significant architecture.'

 He continues: 'From the California Craftsman to mid-century or Spanish style homes, that classic architecture will always be timeless and resonate with buyers.
 A world-class property like this with such a rich history would be something you would expect to find on the East Coast.
 That is something that will resonate with the national and international buyers coming to our city.'